 #22 MON CAP

-In the past Heilemann and Halperin functioned as writing partners as well as cohosts.
-Their interpersonal arrangement worked successfully and looked as if it could go on forever.
-The energetics of being a SUN/MON pair created dynamic appearances and books, but it may have permitted the two of them to each reside in old habit patterns.
-Halperin was apparently “treading on thin ice” and his inappropriate work place behaviors took him down.
+In the past John Heilemann and Mark Halperin functioned as The Circus cohosts as well as writing partners.
+Their personal arrangement worked well and looked as if it could go on forever.
+The energetics of being a SUN/MON pair created dynamic appearances and books, but it may have permitted them to fall into destructive habit patterns.
+Independently from Heilemann, Halperin’s inappropriate work place behaviors toward females took him down.